ermannog/WMI/README.md

 # WMI
-WMI query and sample of WMI Filters for GPO
+WMI query and WMI Filters for GPO samples